asifnawazminhas/asifnawazminhas.github.io/_posts/Red_teaming/2025-07-01-Subdomain-takeover.md

 A **subdomain takeover** occurs when a subdomain (like `staging.example.com`) points via DNS to a service that has **not been claimed** or was **deleted but not cleaned up** in DNS.

-A subdomain takeover occurs when it points to an external service that no longer exists.
-This allows an attacker to re-register and control it.
+This allows an attacker to **re-register the missing service** and gain control over the subdomain.
 This is common with cloud providers such as Azure, AWS, etc.

 ## Why subdomain takeover matters in red teaming and beyond